Jun-Pu/PAV-SOD/README.md

 # Evaluation Toolbox

-We provide one-key evaluation toolbox based on Python: https://github.com/zzhanghub/eval-co-sod
+All the quantitative results were computed based on one-key Python toolbox: https://github.com/zzhanghub/eval-co-sod .

 ------